Bruce Dickinson (1958-present) is a Musician from Sheffield, UK.

-The story of Bruce Dickinson and his music career starts in 1978.
+he story of Bruce Dickinson and his music career starts in 1978.
 Born in 1958 at Sheffield, England Paul Bruce Dickinson would join Samson shortly after leaving school.
-With Samson he was known as Bruce Bruce and released two albums with them, Head On (1980) and Shock Tactics (1980), but would assume is name proper as Bruce Dickinson when he took over from Paul Di'Anno as the voice for Iron Maiden in 1981; he would soon after participate on their breakthrough album Number Of The Beast.
+With Samson he was known as Bruce Bruce and released three albums with them, Head On (1980), Shock Tactics (1980) and the live album Live at Reading (1981), but would assume is name proper as Bruce Dickinson when he took over from Paul Di'Anno as the voice for Iron Maiden in 1981; he would soon after participate on their breakthrough album Number Of The Beast (1982).
 From that point until 1993 he was consumed under the shadow of the mighty 'Maiden and is credited as the voice that made them top the charts.

 Dickinson's solo career started when 'Zomba Music' asked him to do a track for the movie A Nightmare on Elm Street 5: The Dream Child.
 The song, Bring Your Daughter...To the Slaughter would be one of the flagship tracks for Iron Maiden that year by giving them their only UK #1 single to date.
 The original recorded version of the song written as Dickenson designed remained unheard for many years.